How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

-Welcome to our webinar, “Program Outcome Models in Apricot Software” a Case Study on Plummer Youth Promise.
+Welcome to our webinar, “How to Measure Outcomes in Apricot Software” a Case Study on Plummer Youth Promise.
 We appreciate your interest in today’s topic.
 Thank you for joining us.

 My name is Jeff Haguewood.
 I am an Apricot software consultant at Sidekick Solutions.
-Sidekick Solutions is an independent consulting firm and Apricot Certified Implementation Partner.
+Sidekick Solutions is an Apricot Certified Implementation Partner and consulting firm that specializes in Social Solutions Apricot software.
 We help new and existing users integrate Apricot with the way they work.

 We put together this webinar to answer a single question.

-How to design a program and outcome model and then set up a data system that enables the model?
+How do we design a program and outcomes model and then set up a data system that enables the model?